m3g/CellListMap.jl/README.md

 Parallel calculations are the default if more than one thread is available.
 Use `parallel=false` as an optional argument to `map_pairwise` to run the serial version instead.

+## Examples

+The full code of the examples described here is available at the [examples.jl](https://github.com/m3g/CellListMap.jl/blob/main/src/examples.jl) file.

 ### Mean difference of `x` coordinates

-Computing the mean difference in `x` position between random particles, remembering the the number of pairs of `n` particles is `n(n-1)/2`.
+Computing the mean difference in `x` position between random particles.
 The closure is used to remove the indexes and the distance of the atoms from the parameters of the input function, as they are not needed in this case.

 ```julia
 using CellListMap